mqttblebulb/govee_btled/README.md

 ```

 ### Windows compatibility
+NOTE: as of 2021/01/14, windows is no longer supported as dbus and blue are required.

+The following is for historical reference only.
 While the wrapper has not been tested on Windows, you should be able to use it by replacing the backend `pygatt` uses internally.
 ```python
 import pygatt